Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 Assembly was as simple as expected.

-For the PN532, 4 GPIO pins (5, 18, 19, 23) were used for SPI connection (SS, CLK, MISO, MOSI).
-There were two optional ports, RSTO and IRQ, but I decided not to use them.
+For the PN532, 4 GPIO pins were used for SPI connection.
+There were two optional pins for extra functionality (RSTO and IRQ), but I decided not to use them (if I could go back though, I would use the IRQ pin in particular as it greatly simplifies transactions)

 The RFID reader required through-hole soldering with header pins.
 Good thing I had some (minimal) experience with soldering.